jsan/device-management-app/README.md

 ### Run Locally
 1. Ensure Docker is installed and running on your machine.
-2. Clone the repository to your local machine on a folder of your choice:
+2. For the first run, clone the repository to your local machine on a folder of your choice:
 ```bash
 ./git clone https://github.com/jsan/device-management-app.git
 ```